zsparal/api-documentation/source/guides/multicurrency.rst

 Filter payment methods
 ----------------------
-When integrating multicurrency we can use the :ref:`Methods Api <v2/methods-list>` to retrieve all methods available for the given amount and currency.
+When integrating multicurrency we can use the :doc:`Methods API </reference/v2/methods-api/list-methods>` to retrieve all methods available for the given amount and currency.

 Request
 ^^^^^^^